This article was originally published on my Medium Account on January 3rd, 2018 Coming into

 Another little touch I quite liked here (and throughout the gallery) was the use of the excavation section plans to show on case labels where objects were found in the tomb, a handy visual cue for visitors.

-The last section focuses on the last group of burials to take place before the final sealing of the tomb in the early Roman period.
+The final section focuses on the last group of burials to take place before the final sealing of the tomb in the early Roman period.
 These occupants and their grave goods survived intact and hidden from the world until their excavation by Alexander Henry Rhind in 1857.

 This discovery of objects buried alongside the official Montsuef and his family, surviving the millennia that passed revealed a new style of burial objects and practise.
 Examples on display include an extraordinary funerary canopy and personalised funerary papyri; which give us an insight into the lives of Montsuef and his wife Tanuat, not to mention actual birth and death dates.

-The star object in this section though (and probably the entire exhibition), is the stunning mummy shroud of Aaemka, the son of Montsuef and Tanuat.
+The star object in this section (and probably the entire exhibition), is the stunning mummy shroud of Aaemka, the son of Montsuef and Tanuat.

 I expect this to be a very busy show - after all, the museum visitor can never get enough of the story of Ancient Egypt.
-More than that though, this is a truly insightful and well-curated display that shows off the world class nature of the musuems Egyptian collections.
-Although the actual tomb is lost (a village built on top of it after the excavation), curators are continuing to discover more through the collections in NMS and other museums.
+More than that though, this is a truly insightful and well-curated display that shows off the world class nature of the musuem's Egyptian collections.
+Although the actual tomb is lost (a village was built on top of it after the excavation), curators are continuing to discover more through the collections in NMS and other museums.

 It is this painstaking research, investigation and academic endeavour that has allowed the story of the tomb and its inhabitants to be pieced together.
 The resulting exhibition has now translated this knowledge into a story that will captivate and inspire museum visitors of all ages and enthusiasm (which may very well include the next generation of budding Egyptologists).
 Holding your attention throughout, you will be tempted to take the journey through the tomb again and again.